NCAA Men's Basketball Tournament Fast Facts

 The 10-member selection committee, comprised of athletic directors and conference commissioners, is responsible for selecting the 36 at-large teams, seeding (or ranking) all 68 teams and placing them in one of four regions within the bracket.
 The committee's field of 68 is revealed on the Sunday before the four first-round games, appropriately dubbed "Selection Sunday."

-The selection process is based on a number of factors including win-loss record, strength of schedule and Rating Percentage Index (RPI) data.
+The selection process is based on many factors including win-loss record, strength of schedule and NET (NCAA Evaluation Tool) data.

-Other Facts: The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."
+The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."

 The "First Four" are the four opening round games.
 Two games match number 16 seeds against each other, and the other two games feature the last four at-large teams selected into the tournament.
 The winners advance to the next round, the round of 64.